U.S. stocks, euro slip after euro-zone downgrades

 For the week, though, the Dow gained 1.7 percent, the S&P 500 rose 2.1 percent and the Nasdaq climbed 2.7 percent.

-Helping the U.S. jobs picture, the U.S. Labour Department said on Friday that employers added more jobs than analysts expected last month.
+Helping the U.S. jobs picture, the U.S. Labor Department said on Friday that employers added more jobs than analysts expected last month.
 Non-farm payrolls data for July and August also were revised upward.

 While the U.S. unemployment rate held steady at 9.1 percent, the government report supported other data that have eased fears the U.S. economy was heading into another recession.